 The pH of an environment -- a measure of its acidity or alkalinity -- is important for bacterial growth.
-Most strains of bacteria prefer to grow in conditions with neutral pH, similar to the pH of the human body.
-Some strains of bacteria, however, can live in slightly more acidic or more alkaline conditions.
+Most strains of disease-causing bacteria prefer to grow in conditions with a near neutral pH, similar to the pH of the human body.
+Some strains of bacteria, however, can live in more acidic or more alkaline conditions.
 Cleaning solutions are typically highly acidic or basic, which kills bacteria, because they cannot survive at these extremes of pH.

 The acidity of food is also an important factor affecting bacterial growth.
 More acidic foods can typically be stored longer without spoiling.
 Preserving agents that increase the acidity of food, such as citric acid, are commonly added to help prevent bacterial growth and allow for longer storage.
 Vinegar and lemon juice have a similar effect.

 The presence of oxygen can greatly affect the growth of bacteria.
 Many types of disease-causing bacteria grow best in an oxygen-rich environment or require oxygen to grow.
 This is why many commercial foods are vacuum-sealed.
 Vacuum sealing -- also known as reduced oxygen packaging -- inhibits the growth of many types of bacteria and fungi that cause food spoilage.
 Once the vacuum seal is broken, exposure to the environment and oxygen limits the shelf life.
 Keeping food properly sealed while during storage is a good preventive measure against bacterial growth because it restricts the amount of oxygen.
 Proper sealing is also important when doing home canning for similar reasons.